 Skip advert

 Advertisement

-The Cupra Leon was first launched as a seriously impressive hot hatchback, making fine use of the familiar 2.0-litre petrol TSI unit shared with the Volkswagen Golf GTI.
-It’s always managed to outshine the iconic German hatch for driving fun, while still providing all the expected practicality, refinement and day-to-day usability that buyers expect.
-More recently, a lower-powered version of that 2.0-litre engine plus an even less potent 1.5-litre four-pot has been added to the range, broadening the appeal of the model further.
+The Cupra Leon was first launched as a seriously impressive hot hatchback, making fine use of the familiar 2.0-litre petrol TSI unit shared with the Volkswagen Golf GTI and high-performance Golf R. It’s always managed to outshine the iconic German hatch for driving fun, while still providing all the expected practicality, refinement and day-to-day usability that buyers expect.
+More recently, a less potent 1.5-litre four-pot has been added to the range, broadening the appeal of the model further.

 Advertisement - Article continues below

-If you can see past the peculiar branding, you’ll find a very well-crafted performance car that offers great value for money, while the availability of plug-in hybrid power and an estate bodystyle just adds to the appeal.
+If you can see past the peculiar branding, you’ll find a very well-crafted performance car that offers great value for money.
+The availability of plug-in hybrid power and a versatile estate bodystyle just add to its breadth of appeal.

 About the Cupra Leon

 You may recognise the Cupra name as the performance moniker for various SEAT hot hatches over the past twenty years or so.
-What perhaps isn’t so widely known is that Cupra, since 2018, has been a standalone brand, creating its own bespoke models such as the Formentor SUV, alongside more powerful, sophisticated versions of current SEAT cars like the Cupra Ateca crossover.
+What perhaps isn’t so widely known is that Cupra, since 2018, has been a standalone brand, creating its own bespoke models, such as the Formentor SUV.
+Alongside such models are a range of more powerful, sophisticated versions of current SEAT cars like the Cupra Ateca crossover.

-The most recent entry in the range is the Cupra Leon hatchback, originally bred to take on the likes of the iconic Volkswagen Golf GTI and the supremely talented Honda Civic Type R, as well as performance models such as the Ford Focus ST, Skoda Octavia VRS and Hyundai i30 N.
+The most recent entry in the range is the Cupra Leon hatchback, originally bred to compete with the iconic Volkswagen Golf GTI, the supremely talented Honda Civic Type R, and the fine-handling Ford Focus ST.

+Skip advert